Construction Work on New Jesuit Residence Is Completed

 The new Jesuit Center will house the second community and create a space for enhanced interaction between SLU’s Jesuits and the wider community.

 University President Fred P. Pestello, Ph.D. noted when the project was first announced that the decision to locate the residence on campus was made in furtherance of a SLU’s strategic priority to strengthen SLU’s Catholic and Jesuit Mission.

 The chapel and first-floor meeting rooms will be open for use by the community.
 David Suwalsky, S.J., vice president of mission and identity at SLU, said student weeknight Masses, previously held in residence halls, would move to the new chapel.

-The residence will be located on the north side of Laclede Ave., just west of Spring Ave., with Fusz Hall to the North and Beracha and Spring Halls to the east.
+The Center is located on the north side of Laclede Ave., just west of Spring Ave., with Fusz Hall to the North and Beracha and Spring Halls to the east.

-The residence project will have 20 bedrooms for SLU Jesuits and five for guests.
-It will also have a chapel, dining space and meeting rooms.
-The chapel will be visible from the West Pine Mall.
-The project is similar to new Jesuit residences built recently at Loyola University Chicago and Marquette University.
+The facility has 20 bedrooms for SLU Jesuits and five for guests.
+It also has a chapel, dining space and meeting rooms.
+The chapel is visible from the West Pine Mall.